-Donor weight is a KDRI factor and is required to run a kidney match, so although Policy 2.11A Required Information for Deceased Kidney Donors does not currently list donor weight as a required data element for kidney offers, OPOs must enter this to run a match.
-The addition of donor weight to Policy 2.11A is just a clarification.
-No additional data collection is proposed.
+Donor weight is a KDRI factor and is required to run a kidney match, so although Policy 2.11.A: Required Information for Deceased Kidney Donors does not currently list donor weight as a required data element for kidney offers, OPOs must enter this to run a match.
+The addition of donor weight to Policy 2.11.A is just a clarification.